myst6re/ff7-flat-wiki/docs/FF8/WorldMap_wmsetxx.md

 4 Bytes NULL

+On PlayStation, the Section 28 contains vibration instructions.

 ### Section 29: World map "water block"

 Section 29 is a duplicate segment from "full" water block (not segment!) used in world map (wmx.obj).